m21ark/pfl_t2/README.md

 ### Goal

 The goal of the game is to take your oponnent pieces to the point where he has only 2 pieces left, and therefore unable to make a capture.
-Another less common way to end the game is by surrounding your opponent's pieces and prevent him from making any move.
+Another less common way to end the game is by surrounding your opponent's pieces and prevent him from making any valid move.

 ## Game Logic